 The Rhode NT1A is currently priced at around $200.

-After checking out the Rode NT1-A microphone for recording voiceovers, I can confidently say that it is an excellent choice for anyone looking to record with clear and detailed vocals.
+After checking out the Rode NT1-A voice over microphone, I can confidently say that it is an excellent choice for anyone looking to record with clear and detailed vocals.
 It has a large diaphragm, low noise, and deals well with a wide range of voices.

 I think this mid-budget mic is worth the investment for anyone serious about getting the best results for their recordings.